lamhq/tech-notes/pages/devops/aws/2-compute/4-auto-scaling.md

 It also supports **versioning**, which allows for quickly rolling back if there was an issue.

-You can create a launch template one of three ways.
+You can create a launch template one of three ways:
 - use an existing EC2 instance.
 - from an already existing template or a previous version of a launch template.
 - create a template from scratch.
 The following options will need to be defined: AMI ID, instance type, key pair, security group, storage, and resource tags.